-The Hebrew language is the thread that has bound the Jewish people together for millennia, both in liturgy and literature, and, in ancient times, as a spoken language.
-In the history of modern Zionism, however, if there is one event more miraculous than the establishment of the State of Israel, it is the revival of Hebrew as its common tongue.
-To make this revitalization possible, an uncommon organization was formed: the Academy of the Hebrew Language, the Israeli body with legislated authority to study, guard, and guide the development of the Hebrew language.
+The Hebrew language is the thread that binds the Jewish people together, as it has for thousands of years, both in literature and as a spoken language.
+Through the lens of Jewish history and modern Zionism, however, if there is one event more miraculous than the establishment of the State of Israel, it is the revival of Hebrew as its official and primary language.
+To make this revitalization possible, an organization was formed.
+The Academy of the Hebrew Language is the Israeli body with a legislated mission to study, guard, and guide the development of the Hebrew language.

-Alongside Ben-Yehuda, however, were other Hebrew grammarians and scholars as well as teachers of general topics, who together pushed for the establishment of a central body, Va’ad Halashon (The Language Committee).
+Alongside Ben-Yehuda, however, were other Hebrew grammarians and scholars, as well as teachers of general topics, who together pushed for the establishment of a central body, Va’ad Halashon (The Language Committee).
 The Committee was founded in stages beginning in 1889, and more formally in 1905.
-By 1953, the committee was legislatively established as the Academy of the Hebrew Language, the name it still bears today.
+By 1953, the committee was legislatively established as the Academy of the Hebrew Language, the name that remains to this day.Back to top